tammet/gkc/README.md

 in the top folder.
 This script calls gcc once, the result is the binary `gkc` in the top folder.

-We have tested compilation with gcc 5.4 and 9.3, clang 3.8 and 6.0
+We have tested compilation with gcc 5.4, 7.5 and 9.3, clang 3.8 and 6.0
-under Ubuntu 16_04 and with clang under OS X Mojave: if the OS X compilation fails, remove the -static flag from compile.sh and then try again.
+under Ubuntu 16 and 18 and with clang under OS X Mojave: if the OS X compilation fails, remove the -static flag from compile.sh and then try again.

-To compile the Windows 32-bit binary yourself, use the
+To compile the Windows binary yourself, use the

     compile.bat

 script in the top folder creating an executable `gkc.exe` in the fop folder.
-We have tested compilation under the 64-bit Windows 10 with the 2017 Visual Studio C community edition command-line tool cl.
+We have tested compilation of both the 32-bit and 64-bit versions under the 64-bit Windows 10 with the 2017 Visual Studio C community edition command-line tool cl.